viboes/std-make/doc/proposal/nullable/DXXXXR0_Nullable.md

 # Implementability

 This proposal can be implemented as pure library extension, without any compiler magic support, in C++14.

+# Open points

+The authors would like to have an answer to the following points if there is at all an interest in this proposal:

+* Should we include `none` in `<experimental/functional>` or in a specific file?
+	* We believe that a specific file is a better choice as this is needed in `<experimental/optional>`, `<experimental/any>` and `<experimental/variant>`.
+I propose `<experimental/none>`.

+* Should the mixed comparison with `none_t` be defined implicitly?

+    * An alternative is to don't define them.
+In this case it could be better to remove the *Nullable* and *StrictWeaklyOrderedNullable* requirements as the reason d'être of those requirements is to define these operations.

 # Acknowledgements